nrfconnect/sdk-nrfxlib/softdevice_controller/limitations.rst

   Filter_Duplicates cannot guarantee that all duplicate advertising reports are filtered out, because the controller has a limited "cache" of known advertising reports.

   **Workaround:** Filter out the duplicate advertising reports in the application.

+DRGN-8476: Long packets not supported in connections on Coded PHY In connections, the Link Layer payload size is limited to 27 bytes on LE Coded PHY.

+DRGN-9083: AAR populated with zero IRK
+  If the application has set an all zeroes IRK for a device in the resolving list, then a resolvable address that can be resolved with the all zeroes IRK will be reported to the application as that device in the advertisement report or the connected event.

+DRGN-11297: Maximum connection interval of 10 ms before entering LLPM-mode The maximum connection interval that can be active when switching to a connection interval of 1 ms is 10 ms.

+  **Workaround:** An application that needs to use a higher interval than 10 ms must perform two connection updates to use 1 ms connection interval:

+  * A first update to 10 ms connection interval.
+  * A second update to 1 ms connection interval.

+DRGN-10305: Scan window is limited to 16 seconds
+  If the scanner is configured with a scan window larger than 16 seconds, the scanner will truncate the scan window to 16 seconds.

+DRGN-8569: SEVONPEND flag must not be modified Applications must not modify the SEVONPEND flag in the SCR register when running in priority levels higher than 6 (priority level numerical values lower than 6), as this can lead to undefined behavior.

+DRGN-6362: Synthesized low frequency clock source not tested Synthesized low frequency clock source is not tested or intended for use with the SoftDevice Controller.

+DRGN-12259: HCI Receiver and Transmitter Test commands not available The HCI Receiver and Transmitter Test commands are not available.

+  **Workaround:** To perform a radio test, use a DTM application:

+  * For nRF52, use the DTM application in the nRF5 SDK.
+  * For nRF53, use :ref:`direct_test_mode`.